hanmag/earth-camera-controls/README.md

-# map-camera-controls
+# earth-camera-controls
-A map camera control(like cesium) for three.js
+A earth camera control(like cesium) for three.js